tarlepp/angular-sailsjs-boilerplate/README.md

 #### Backend
 For backend side this boilerplate uses Sails.js (imho awesome).
 See more info at https://github.com/balderdashy/sails I have just done some small tweaks to generic workflow of sails nothing else.
+Backend side of this 'boilerplate' is served on separate repository https://github.com/tarlepp/angular-sailsjs-boilerplate-backend

 #### Frontend
 Boilerplate uses slush-angular for frontend (AngularJS using Google Angular App Structure Recommendations).
 See more info at https://github.com/slushjs/slush-angular This library is awesome to distribute frontend.
+Frontend side of this 'boilerplate' is served on separate repository https://github.com/tarlepp/angular-sailsjs-boilerplate-frontend

 ### Used libraries, guides, etc.
 * Sails.js, http://sailsjs.org/